SFS in Almedalen 2024

 Klara moderates a panel discussion with the president of the student union.

-Incoming vice-chair Elsa Berlin is on a panel with three other participants, chair Jacob Färnert is moderating.
+Incoming Vice Chair Elsa Berlin is on a panel with three other participants, chair Jacob Färnert is moderating.
 There are many participants in the room.

 SFS seminar on mixed grants.

-Meet with others in the sector and industry
+Meet others in the sector and industry

-The incoming presidium meets SULFs presidium
+The incoming presidium meets with SULF presidium

 Rasmus and Elsa meet SULF